 This is a very normal sentiment for someone who has experienced a major loss.
 Recovering from grief requires persistence, tolerance of vulnerability, self-awareness, and courage.
 No doubt, this is difficult.
 However, the alternative to working through it is NOT GOOD.
-People who don't work through their grief and emotions in some healthy manner almost always remain stuck in it (which often takes the form of denial or simply an unwillingness to acknowledge our emotions).
+People who don't work through their grief and emotions in some healthy manner almost always remain stuck in it.
 This results in significant long-term difficulties--both physical and psychological.

 When you suffer a significant loss, it is crucial to understand that

 - You will never be quite the same as before the loss

 - In the case of the loss of a spouse or close family member, you may need to work on reformulating some of your identity.
 While this can be daunting, it's also an opportunity for major learning and growth.